Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 Ethereum smart contract (public) to store valid Test Centres, Test Centre certificate issuers (who creates and sign the certificates), Expired / Invalidated Certificates, Test Centres or Issuers (which may invalidate previous certificates).

-The data stored in smart contracts is limited to test centres and certficate as opposed to individual certificates to simplify scalability (7 billions versus and approx of 700,000 test centres handling 10,000 people each).
+The data stored in smart contracts is limited to test centres and expired certficates as opposed to individual certificates to simplify scalability (7 billions versus and approx of 700,000 test centres handling 10,000 people each).

 Ethereum accounts to integrate with Ethereum but also enable secp256k1 to sign and validate certificates.